Employment Advice and Fees

 We can explain the legal implications to you and talk through your options in a straightforward manner.
-We will be supportive but, importantly, we will also be frank and realistic with you.
-Above all, we will support you and work with you to achieve the best outcome.
+We will be supportive but, importantly, we will also be frank and realistic with you, ensuring we manage your expectations from the outset.
+Above all, we will support you and work with you to achieve the best possible outcome.

 Time limits are short for many employment claims so you should seek legal advice as soon as possible.